 2. The State vs. Dieudonné

 A year ago, the Prime Minister Manuel Valls began to turn all of the powers at his control to take down the comedian Dieudonné.
 This included pushing local authorities to shut down his shows when he toured the country.
 Dieudonné was not only audited, but his accounts were frozen, and repo men were sent to his apartment to remove his furniture.
-He was charged under a number of laws which limit free expressions.
+He was charged under a number of laws which limit free expression.
 When he played his show in Switzerland during this period, thugs were present in the rows counting audience members and made it known that this was being reported to the auditors in France.
-In an attempt to fall within the law, Manuel Valls replaced speaking of “shows” with “antisemetic rallies” and “political meetings,” since “shows” are protected artistic expressions under the law.
+In an attempt to fall within the law, Manuel Valls replaced speaking of “shows” with “anti-Semitic rallies” and “political meetings,” since “shows” are protected artistic expressions under the law.

-After months of legal battles, Dieudonné emerged with tens of thousands of dollars in fines (for his speech not for back taxes) not to mention legal fees.
-Many of these fines are divided between the State and organizations who “represent those targeted by his hateful speech” such as the French version of the ADL and SPLC.
+After months of legal battles, Dieudonné emerged with tens of thousands of dollars in fines (for his speech, not for back taxes), not to mention legal fees.
+Many of these fines are divided between the State and organizations who “represent those targeted by his hateful speech” such as the French equivalents of the ADL and SPLC.
 The judge also took it upon himself to decide which parts of his show he can still perform and which songs he can still sing.
 In December, Dieudonné and his supporters celebrated an emotional victory when his show came to some of the cities where he was previously blocked by local authorities.

 Dieudonné had participated in the “Je Suis Charlie” protests on Sunday January 11th as a private citizen.
 When he returned to his home, he posted on Facebook that he “feels like Charlie Coulibaly,” referencing Charlie Hebdo and the terrorist of the kosher grocery store, Amedy Coulibaly.
 Last week he spent the day in court to be arraigned for “Apologie du Terrorisme” and is facing 5 years in prison.
 He will be before the court again on February 4th.
 Prime Minister Manuel Valls is again calling for his scalp.